-Allentown, Pa. — St. Luke’s University Health Network (SLUHN) and DaVita Kidney Care, a division of DaVita Inc. (NYSE:DVA) and a leading provider of kidney care services, hosted an open house on Thursday, January 18, 2018 debuting the first pediatric dialysis unit in the Lehigh Valley.
+Allentown, Pa. — St. Luke’s University Health Network (SLUHN) and DaVita Kidney Care, a division of DaVita Inc. (NYSE:DVA) and a leading provider of kidney care services, will host an open house debuting the first pediatric dialysis unit in the Lehigh Valley.

 “We are extremely proud of the partnership between St. Luke’s University Health Network and DaVita Kidney Care to design and develop this unique home pediatric dialysis facility,” said Martin Schreiber, chief medical officer of home therapy for DaVita.
 “This facility offers patients and families a fresh approach to treat kidney failure, for our youngest patients, within the comfort and security of their own home.”